LeCodero/atom-model/README.md

 # atom-model

-Atom Model is a Python model using the three.js library to visualize the structure of atoms with the Bohr model.
+Atom Model is a javascript module using the three.js library to visualize the structure of atoms with the Bohr model.

 ## Installation